Elise Saborovsky Ewert: Biography

-After the failure of the Communist uprising in Brazil in November 1935, they were arrested in Rio de Janeiro.
+After the failure of the Brazilian communist uprising of 1935, they were arrested in Rio de Janeiro.
 The Ewerts were tortured, including in front of each other, and Elise was sexually assaulted.
 In 1936 or 1937, she was deported to Germany and handed over to the Gestapo.

 She was first held at Lichtenburg concentration camp.
 Though some sources state that she escaped to France, Ewert most likely died in Ravensbrück concentration camp in 1939 or 1940.